filecoin-project/notary-governance/README.md

 # Notary Governance
-⚠️⚠️⚠️ ***This is still Work In Progress but one can follow the repository for the latest discussion and changes.
-If you are interested in becoming a Notary, please submit an issue in the repository so the maintainers can score according to the rubric and provide feedback.***
+***Elections to open on in February.
+If you are interested in becoming a Notary, please submit an issue in the repository so the maintainers can score according to the rubric and provide feedback.
+  Applications will open: February 21 - March 04
+  Application scoring and followup: March 07 - March 18
+  New Notaries announced at Governance Call: March 22***

 The purpose of this repository is to manage the governance and evolution of specific Mechanisms and Operations of the program as insantiated in this [FIP](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md) and illustrated in the following diagram.